Ukraine president digs in heels over Russia ties despite protests

 Their 24-hour vigil in tents replays a tactic from the "Orange Revolution" in 2004 which successfully overturned a fraudulent election victory by Yanukovich.
 Ilya Shutov, an ex-miner from the eastern city of Donetsk, said the protesters would stay on the square until Yanukovich left office.

-"We were for the EU association agreement because we thought it would force our authorities to be civilised.
-Their refusal of Europe is a refusal to be civilised," he said.
+"We were for the EU association agreement because we thought it would force our authorities to be civilized.
+Their refusal of Europe is a refusal to be civilized," he said.

 Yanukovich, in what was billed as a first step towards solving the crisis through talks involving opposition parties, met three former Ukrainian presidents on Tuesday.
 But his televised comments showed no readiness to reverse policy.